dqops/dqo/docs/reference/yaml/ConnectionYaml.md

 ## DefaultSchedulesSpec
 Container of all monitoring schedules (cron expressions) for each type of checks.
  Data quality checks are grouped by type (profiling, whole table checks, time period partitioned checks).
- Each group of checks could be divided additionally by time scale (daily, monthly, etc).
+ Each group of checks can be further divided by time scale (daily, monthly, etc).
  Each time scale has a different monitoring schedule used by the job scheduler to run the checks.
  These schedules are defined in this object.